Owen Hegarty: Australian interests

-Hegarty is a non-executive director of Fortescue Metals Group and a Director of the AusIMM.
+Hegarty is a non-executive director of Fortescue and a Director of the Australasian Institute of Mining & Metallurgy.
 He is Chair of Tigers Realm Minerals and a non-executive director of Tigers Realm Coal and Highfield Resources.
 He is also the chair of Melbourne-based EMR Capital and is a member of the South Australian Minerals & Petroleum Expert Group which advises the Government of South Australia's Department of State Development.
 He is also a director of the Mining Hall of Fame Foundation.

 Hong Kong interests

-Hegarty is Executive Vice Chairman of Hong Kong listed mining companies G-Resources Group Ltd (gold) and Executive Vice Chairman of CST Mining Group Ltd (copper).
+Hegarty is Executive Vice Chairman of Hong Kong listed mining companies G-Resources Group (gold) and Executive Vice Chairman of CST Mining Group (copper).

 Political views

 Hegarty has expressed his support for his business associate Andrew Forrest's controversial 'Forrest Review' and believes in its potential to improve opportunities for indigenous Australians.

 Honours

-Hegarty was awarded the AusIMM Institute Medal in 2006 and the G. J. Stokes Memorial Award in 2008.
+Hegarty was awarded the Australasian Institute of Mining & Metallurgy Institute Medal in 2006 and an honorary fellowship in 2019 as well as the G. J. Stokes Memorial Award in 2008.
 In the 2021 Queen's Birthday Honours he was awarded the Medal of the Order of Australia for "service to the minerals and mining sector".